 (Read this in my publication In Retrospect – Issue 2)

-Shot in a mockumentary found-footage style set in December 1974, Anderson and Walker are told that their previously cancelled Apollo 18 mission is set to go and that their job is to place detectors to alert the US of any missile attacks from the Russia.
+Shot in a mockumentary found-footage style set in 1974, Anderson and Walker are told that their previously cancelled Apollo 18 mission is set to go and that their job is to place detectors to alert the US of any missile attacks.

 The astronauts are forced to live in constant darkness and when the small amount of sunlight doesn’t reach the depths of the craters, they must cope with infrequent flashes from a camera to light up their surroundings.
 And that’s when the scariest parts of the film happen, with this strobe-like effect worsening the minute heart attack you feel like you’re having.

-Not everybody wants to go to the cinema to be sat tense for a few hours rather than be entertained.
+Not everybody wants to go to the cinema to be sat there feeling tense for a few hours rather than be entertained.
 However, I would still recommend this to watch.